Bio

 The Symmetry and Hues show is my work from 2012-2022, when I was 65 to 75.
 The Jazz on the Wall show is my 50s, from 1997 to 2005.
 And At 25 in ’72 (pictures from 50 years ago) is, well, after the ‘60s.

 And while my service experience was helping me figure that out, it also took me (serendipitously, to understate) to the new art world.
-After the three month confinement of basic training in San Diego, I was stationed first in Rhode Island—with Boston and New York nearby for weekend liberty—and then back in California, just a short bus ride north of the new, very contemporary-art-aware LACMA.
+After the three-month confinement of basic training in San Diego, I was stationed first in Rhode Island — with Boston and New York nearby for weekend liberty — and then back in California, just a short bus ride north of the new, very contemporary-art-aware LACMA.
 The ‘60s were an eye-opening decade for modern painting.
 Think Warhol.

 The painting that riveted me, however, was fully abstract.
 I saw Mondrian’s 1920s grids of irregularly sized rectangles, Pollock’s and Kline’s postwar/1950s body-language painting, Gene Davis’ 1960s taped fields of identical width vertical stripes, Noland’s Targets, Louis’ poured rivulet-stripes, and Poons’ dots.
 I saw body-language markmaking and geometric composition, and the gloriously optimistic paint-color work they could deliver.